cscsCSCScscs/pyodbc/Connecting-to-SQL-Server-from-RHEL-or-Centos.md

 sudo ln -s libodbcinst.so.2 libodbcinst.so.1
 sudo ln -s libodbc.so.2     libodbc.so.1
 ```
-Check the unixODBC installation with the following:
+Check the unixODBC installation with the following commands, which should all return useful information:
 ```bash
 ls -l /usr/lib64/libodbc*
 odbc_config --version --longodbcversion --cflags --ulen --libs --odbcinstini --odbcini